 Jody came to yoga purely out of curiosity, attending her first class in 2000 at a Rec Center.
 She was hooked & this began her yoga exploration.
 Her teacher was inspiring, she thought..
 “If I can share even a little bit of the bliss experienced on the mat with others.
 Well, that’s what I want to do.”
 Jody completed her 200 hour training through FlFIYS in Tampa & began teaching in ’05.
+She is currently earning her 500 hour certification with Edely Wallace in Orlando.
+Jody also has certification in yin and prenatal yoga.
 An eternal student.
 She attends classes & workshops regularly.
 Jody loves to share new ideas & different approaches to poses.
-Any practitioner looking for a comforting & guiding practice, Jody more than breaks the mold.
 Her endearing style makes yoga accessible to all levels of practitioners.
 She likes to “mix things up”.
 So never the same the class twice.
 She also enjoys experimenting with different music options in class; from classic rock to a mix of unique instruments & sounds of nature that will almost make you forget you are in the World you know.”

 When you experience one of Jody’s classes, there is a feeling of gratefulness at the end of each practice that her students can’t help but to thank her aloud for what she just shared with them.
 She is filled with the knowledge to enrich and expand your practice, and is also still incredibly humble to the never-ending learning practice, that is Yoga.
 Contact Jody directly.